 Our analysis shows explicitly that, although the equations of motions might suggest a BKL-type behavior, the wave-functional in plane-wave space-times shows major differences to the wave-functional in a Kasner universe [9] and that of a Schwarzschild space-time [6].
-Most notably, the probability density in theses previously examined cases decreases to zero towards singularity.
-The explanation of this difference in qualitative behavior lies in the physics of the underlying space-time: plane-wave spacetimes provide no curvature that can act as a source for dissipation such as in Kasner or Schwarzschild cases, i.e. they provide a unitary evolution in the Schrödinger picture while this can not hold on a time-dependent, curved manifold like Kasner or Schwarzschild [32, 33].
-A distinctive feature of both of these examples, is the pronounced anisotropy developed by the singular hypersurface.
+Most notably, the probability density in these previously examined cases decreases to zero towards singularity.
+The explanation of this difference in qualitative behavior lies in the physics of the underlying space-time: plane-wave space-times provide no curvature that can act as a source for dissipation such as in Kasner or Schwarzschild cases, i.e. they provide a unitary evolution in the Schrödinger picture while this cannot hold on a time-dependent, curved manifold like Kasner or Schwarzschild [32, 33].
+In this case, information from the quantum sector gets transferred to the classical background [8] leading to the question how one can read all pieces of information in this representation.

+Another distinctive feature of both of these examples, is the pronounced anisotropy developed by the singular hypersurface.
 In both cases at least one of the spatial directions grows without bound as the others contract and thus complete coincidence is avoided.
 In the present example this is not the case, as all spatial directions are either contracting or bounded and therefore nothing prevents a coincidence at the caustic.